Voronoi-Studios/GridWave/docs/Core/Nodes/5_Feature.md

 ### Restrainer Feature (local)
 <img class="node" src="https://github.com/Voronoi-Studios/GridWave/raw/main/docs/Images/Nodes/RestrainerFeature.png" alt="RestrainerFeature"/>

 Used to create POI Tiles, fixes the positon and rotation of a tile.
-The position needs to pe exact and needs to be present for the tile to be spawned.
+The position needs to be present for the tile to be spawned.
+Will be seperated in the future in to rotation and position restrainer nodes respectively

 ---